steveo331/maps/README.md

 ## Steps

-1. Clone this repository.
+1. Fork this repository.
+2. Clone your fork.
-2. Add your map file that you exported from the [official Riskrieg map editor](https://github.com/Riskrieg/map-editor).
+3. Add your map file that you exported from the [official Riskrieg map editor](https://github.com/Riskrieg/map-editor).
-3. Add your map options file to the 'options' folder.
+4. Add your map options file to the 'options' folder.
-4. Submit a pull request.
+5. Submit a pull request.

 That's it!
 For definitions of the above terms, please read below.